sangsanggg/Portfolio./README.md

   - Modify part of the script to use a Test Template.
   - Keywords must be created in argument-based format.
   - Use a Resource file.

 **2. Register page**
-#### Test script creation from the following URL: [Web link to be used for testing](https://automate-test.stpb-digital.com/register/).
+#### Test script creation from the following URL: [Web link to be used for testing](https://automate-test.stpb-digital.com/register/). ([The screenshot of Register page]( https://drive.google.com/file/d/12ZQWbKqCBuYxw7zOEECTOF56HlCInz5T/view?usp=sharing). )
   * Test case automate Register page [The Google Sheets document here](https://docs.google.com/spreadsheets/d/1Vqg3w4GCA3FHGwc0Nu_LTwH59N--tZK5VuMeO9mbib0/edit?usp=sharing).
   * Robot-Framework-Register page [Link to the Robot Framework + SeleniumLibrary coding for the register page](https://github.com/sangsanggg/Robot-Framework-Register).